Documentation Index

 What Just Happened

-- Search with
+- Recall with

-session_id— runs two searches that accumulate Q&A history in the session cache under"demo_session". get_default_user()— retrieves the authenticated user.
+session_id— runs two recalls that accumulate Q&A history in the session cache under"demo_session". get_default_user()— retrieves the authenticated user.
 This pipeline requires aUserobject with write access.persist_sessions_in_knowledge_graph_pipeline(user, session_ids, dataset)— reads the cached session data and writes it into the knowledge graph.

 What Changed in Your Graph